CHI-CityTech/Collaborative-AI/Proposing a Project.md

 - You will officially onboard into your team or project cluster
 - Work begins, with regular opportunities for feedback, documentation, and revision

+Example project proposals can be found in the [Student Research Repository](https://github.com/CHI-CityTech/StudentResearch/tree/main/Proposals_Spring_2025)

 ---

 ## 🌱 Why This Process?